Woking F.C.: 21st century

-Relegation and return to the National League (2017–)

 The club appointed former Southampton and West Ham United under-23s coach Anthony Limbrick in May 2017, which saw the club take another step to becoming full-time again, with players training three times a week.
 Despite a good run in the 2017–18 FA Cup, Woking's league form suffered, which culminated in just three league wins between October 2017 and April 2018.
 Limbrick was subsequently relieved of his duties just 11 months into a three-year contract, leaving assistant manager Jason Goodliffe to take over the managerial reins (aided by former Aldershot Town coach Matt Gray) to preserve The Cards' National League status with just five games remaining.
 However, Woking's fate was eventually sealed on the final day of the season after a 2–1 home defeat against Dover Athletic.

 On 16 May 2018, and after much speculation, the club finally confirmed the appointment of former Kingstonian and Hampton & Richmond Borough manager Alan Dowson.
-Woking returned to the National League in 2019 at the first time of asking following a 1–0 win over Welling United in National League South Play-Off Final.
+Woking returned to the National League in 2019 at the first time of asking following a 1–0 win over Welling United in National League South play-off final.
 During this promotion season, Woking reached the third round of the FA Cup.
 Woking had beaten League Two side Swindon Town before losing out to Premier League side Watford 2–0.

 The following season, Woking finished in 10th place back in the National League following the decision to stop the season in March 2020 due to the disruption caused by the COVID-19 pandemic.
 In the 2020–21 National League season, Woking finished 20th.

 On 28 February 2022, Dowson was sacked by the club following a "prolonged run of poor form in the league", ending his four-year association with the Surrey-based side.
-Dowson informed local paper SurreyLive that the club had sacked him in a 20 second phone call and he would never return to Woking.
+Dowson informed local paper SurreyLive that the club had sacked him in a 20-second phone call and he would never return to Woking.
 Due to the circumstances of how Dowson was sacked board members Rosemary Johnson and Kelvin Reay resigned.
-Ian Dyer the assistant manager took charge of the club as caretaker manager.
+Ian Dyer, the assistant manager, took charge of the club as caretaker manager.